 - 1. Either owned or under written Agreement, sufficient facilities to execute the business plan presented in Operator's Application.
+Business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission.
 Said facilities shall include: - a.
 Adequate facilities for administrative processing of forecasted customers. - b.
 Access to restroom facilities. - c.
 Adequate vehicle parking spaces available in close proximity to the administrative area for passengers and employees. - 2.
 Provide necessary and satisfactory arrangements for repair and servicing of Aircraft, but only for the duration of any sales guarantee of warranty. - 3.
 Provide and maintain any and all licenses as required by other governmental agencies. - 4.
-Provide a minimum inside or outside assigned display area sufficient for proper advertisement. - 5.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 6.
-Service to be available 8 hours/day, 5 days/week. - 7.
-Possess a valid business license issued by the State of Georgia.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 5.
+Service to be available by phone or email during reasonable operating hours. - 6.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia.

-Aircraft Owners wishing to sell their own Aircraft, and are exempt from state sales licensing requirements, are considered exempt from these requirements.
+Aircraft Owners wishing to sell their own Aircraft and are exempt from state sales licensing requirements are considered exempt from these requirements.